Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 - Seek help when you need it.
 It's okay to ask for help.

 - Don't fear rejection.
-Embrace putting yourself into the world and expect things won't always go your way.
+Embrace putting yourself into the world and expect that things won't always go your way.

 This card reminds me of the book Les Miserables.
 The famous French novel has several characters who are down on their luck, including Fantine.
 The woman sells everything in hopes that she and her daughter can get out of poverty.
 She ends up selling her teeth and hair, but it isn't enough to save her.